 There are a number of reasons why you may choose to use PEX or copper pipe in your home.
 In order to make the right decision, you should know the advantages and disadvantages of each of these materials.

 PEX pipe is a type of plastic piping.
-It is a polyethylene pipe that is cross linked, making it both strong and flexible.
+It is a polyethylene pipe that is cross-linked, making it both strong and flexible.
 It is resistant to temperature changes and does not become brittle when it’s cold.
 PEX piping resists bursting when the water inside the pipe freezes and expands.
-Express Plumbing Service has the special equipment to crimp the pipe together, which is easier to install than copper piping.
+Express Plumbing Heating & Air has the special equipment to crimp the pipe together, which is easier to install than copper piping.
 Cost is the biggest advantage of PEX piping.
 It is much less expensive than copper piping.

-If you are thinking it’s time to replace any piping in your house, call Express Plumbing Service to review all options that are available to you.
+If you are thinking it’s time to replace any piping in your house, call Express Plumbing Heating & Air to review all options that are available to you.